groucho75/phmisk/README.md

 ======

 Phmisk is a Php/Html5 MIcro Starter Kit.
-It comes with:
-* an html5 UI, with css and jquery: html5boilerplate + bootstrap, from [Initializr](http://www.initializr.com)
+It comes with an **html5 UI**, with css and jquery: html5boilerplate + bootstrap, from [Initializr](http://www.initializr.com).
+Phmisk is ready to work with:
 * a router: [bramus/router](https://github.com/bramus/router)
 * a template engine: [rain.TPL](http://www.raintpl.com/)
 * an ORM database layer: [VoodOrm](https://github.com/mardix/VoodOrm)

+Phmisk comes out *without these libraries* (router, template, ORM), so you have to use Composer to install them.
-Then, Phmisk uses Composer so you can include and use all the libraries you need.
+Of course, using Composer you can include and use all libraries you need.

 ***